 Fun Human Body Science Board Games for Kids and the Family

-In addition to having a blast at home, STEM board games would be awesome at school.
-Keep these medical science board games in mind the next time you have to get a birthday gift, or holiday present, or invite friends and family over to hang out.
+Remember these medical science board games the next time you have to get a gift or invite friends and family over.

 Best body science board games for kids and the family

-Do you have a child in elementary school, middle school, or high school?
-These science board games are great for a wide range of ages and developmental levels.
-Some of these games are short and simple while others are more complex and challenging.
+Do you have a child in elementary, middle, or high school?
+These science board games are great for many ages and developmental levels.
+Some games are short and simple, while others are more complex and challenging.

 Pandemic Science Board Game

 Yikes!
-Four contagious diseases threaten the world, and players need to collaborate to save the cities from outbreaks.
-The board features a map of the world, and players use their expertise to travel to different cities and find a cure.
-Just like real pandemics, teamwork is crucial, and players either win or lose together.
+Four contagious diseases threaten the world, and players collaborate to save the cities from outbreaks.
+The board features a world map, and players use their expertise to travel to different cities and find a cure.
+Like real pandemics, teamwork is crucial. layers win or lose together.

-Beware of small parts (choking hazard) for children 3 years and under or those still in the mouthing stage.
+Beware of small parts (choking hazard) for children three years and under or those still in the mouthing stage.

 • Number of players: 2 to 4